Miki-Herman/Ciphers/README.md

 # ceaser_cipher
-This program lets you use the ceaser ciper on your selected word
+The first program lets you use the ceaser ciper on your selected word and the second one lets you shift the whole alfphabet to creat the cipher

 -----------------------------------------------------------------------
 What I´ve learned
 - how the cipher works
 - basics of strings in python
+- inversion